GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 OPERA_A the entire film from Iran "A Separation" year 2012 and Roger Ebert's Chicago USA perspective.
 I saw the film in Austin, Texas cinema based on Ebert's review. https://www.rogerebert.com/reviews/a-separation-2012 It has a pretty big impact on my life with my personal Islam marriage and modern times of legal licensing and divorce and hive mind of the law / hive mind of the clergy / shared mindset of a marriage and families / hive mind of written and spoken languages within families.

+# 00:07 boredom games

+Board games / we don't have to talk / boredom games.
+Low technology / previous generation of technology media ecology (industrial revolution, mass produced interchangeable game parts).

+All knowing hive-mind that produces and teaches these games.

+Little misdirection details. how hard is it to grab a household object to replace the missing chess piece.
+OPERA_A I'm your queen, or are you working for the white queen?
+Starship Kepler-22B troopers.
+All good behaved Hive Mind People turning their heads towards the 13 free thinkers.
+The Hive Mind wants to make you wise.
+Killing time with games. https://www.youtube.com/watch?v=WfgPEh2J9aI